-Thank you for purchasing PLANET Industrial L2+ Managed Ethernet Switch.
-"Industrial Managed Switch" is used as an alternative name in this user's manual.
+&quot;Industrial Managed Switch" is used as an alternative name for the above models in this user's manual.

-1.1 Package Contents
+1.1 Packet Contents

 Open the box of the Industrial Managed Switch and carefully unpack it.
 The box should contain the following items: